Liover Peguero Player Props: Pirates vs. Reds

 - Peguero is batting .245 with two doubles, three home runs and a walk.

-- He has scored in six of 16 games so far this year.
+- He has scored in six games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.